gSchool/ada-2-ruby-on-rails/intro-to-rails-6/adding-create-action.md

 ## What do we want to happen

-With a partner answer the following questions:
+Write down your answer to the following questions:

 - Do we need `new` action for our API?
 - When we create a new Pet, what should be returned?